Representation theory of Geigle-Lenzing complete intersections: Geigle-Lenzing complete intersections and projective spaces

+The category $\coh\X$ is an abelian category of global dimension $d$ satisfying Auslander-Reiten-Serre duality.
+In the case $d=1$, these $\X$ are precisely the weighted projective lines of Geigle-Lenzing.
+We give a triangle equivalence

+with a finite dimensional $k$-algebra $A^{\ca}$, which we call a \emph{$d$-canonical algebra}.
+In the case $d=1$, these are precisely the canonical algebras of Ringel.
+We classify GL projective spaces $\X$ that are vector bundle finite.
+Also we study properties of $A^{\ca}$ in detail.

-Our GL complete intersections are divided into three disjoint classes depending on the sign of their dualizing element: \emph{Fano}, \emph{Calabi-Yau} and \emph{anti-Fano}.
-In the case $d=1$, these correspond precisely to the famous trichotomy of weighted projective lines: \emph{domestic}, \emph{tubular} and \emph{wild}.
-Our study is strongly motivated by some well-known results for the case $d=1$.
-In this case it is the following conditions are equivalent, where we call a tilting object in a triangulated category \emph{$n$-tilting} if its endomorphism algebra has global dimension at most $n$. \begin{itemize} \item $(R,\L)$ is domestic (or equivalently, Fano). \item $(R,\L)$ is \emph{Cohen-Macaulay finite}, that is, there are only finitely many isomorphism classes of indecomposable objects in $\CM^{\L}R$ up to degree shift. \item $\X$ is \emph{vector bundle finite}, that is, there are only finitely many isomorphism classes of indecomposable objects in $\vect\X$ up to degree shift. \item $\underline{\CM}^{\L}R$ has a 1-tilting object. \item $\DDD^{\bo}(\coh\X)$ has a 1-tilting bundle. \end{itemize} These cases bijectively corresponds to Dynkin diagrams ${\mathbb A}_n$, ${\mathbb D}_n$ and ${\mathbb E}_n$.
-More precisely $\coh\X$ is derived equivalent to the path algebra of the corresponding extended Dynkin type.
-Note that Cohen-Macaulay finiteness and vector bundle finiteness are popular subject in representation theory \cite{Y,LW,DG} (see also \cite{DR,J,GK,He,A2,E,Kn,BGS,EH}).
+Our GL complete intersections are divided into three disjoint classes depending on the sign of their $a$-invariants: \emph{Fano}, \emph{Calabi-Yau} and \emph{anti-Fano}.
+In the case $d=1$, these correspond to the famous trichotomy of weighted projective lines: \emph{domestic}, \emph{tubular} and \emph{wild}.
+It is well-known that the following conditions are equivalent for $d=1$. \begin{itemize} \item $(R,\L)$ is domestic (or equivalently, Fano). \item $(R,\L)$ is Cohen-Macaulay finite. \item $\X$ is vector bundle finite. \item $\underline{\CM}^{\L}R$ is triangle equivalent to $\DDD^{\bo}(\mod kQ)$ for a Dynkin quiver $Q$. \item $\DDD^{\bo}(\coh\X)$ is triangle equivalent to $\DDD^{\bo}(\mod k\widetilde{Q})$ for an extended Dynkin quiver $\widetilde{Q}$. \end{itemize} In this case, Veronese subring $R^{(\w)}$ of $R$ is a simple surface singularity, whose stable Auslander algebra and the Auslander algebra are isomorphic to the preprojective algebras of $kQ$ and $k\widetilde{Q}$, respectively.

-We will study generalizations of the equivalences above to GL complete intersections by replacing the classical notions of Cohen-Macaulay finiteness and vector bundle finiteness by those of \emph{$d$-Cohen-Macaulay finiteness} and \emph{$d$-vector bundle finiteness}, which are defined by the existence of certain $d$-cluster tilting subcategories appearing in higher dimensional Auslander-Reiten theory \cite{I1,I2}.
-Our strongest hope is that the following conditions are equivalent. \begin{itemize} \item $\X$ is Fano. \item $(R,\L)$ is $d$-Cohen-Macaulay finite. \item $\X$ is $d$-vector bundle finite. \item $\underline{\CM}^{\L}R$ has a $d$-tilting object. \item $\DDD^{\bo}(\coh\X)$ has a $d$-tilting bundle. \end{itemize} In this paper, we find much evidence for this conjecture.
-In particular, in the Fano case we give families of \begin{itemize} \item GL complete intersections that are $d$-Cohen-Macaulay finite, \item GL projective spaces that are $d$-vector bundle finite. \end{itemize}